-When you finally pay off an outstanding debt, that debt should be removed from your credit report, right?
-You made the payment, and it’s no longer something you owe, but the negative debt remains on your credit report for a full seven years.
+When you finally pay off an outstanding back taxes, those should be removed from your credit report, right?
+You made the payment, and it’s no longer something you owe, but the negative back taxes remains on your credit report for a full seven years.
 The good news is that while you’re unable to remove all of the negative marks from your credit report, the IRS has made it possible to remove an IRS tax lien notice.

 Tax Lien and Tax Lien Notice: The Basics

-Understanding these terms can help you when you find yourself presented with paperwork for your tax debt.
+Understanding these terms can help you when you find yourself presented with paperwork for your back taxes.
 When you owe back taxes to your local community, either agents of the state department of taxation or the IRS will pursue collecting the money that you owe.

 The IRS or another governmental agency can create a tax lien against you.
 This lien is a claim on your property in that these agencies can take your possessions to get your back taxes paid to them.
 The lien in itself is not added to your credit report right away, however.
 The IRS has to publish a lien notice.

 A tax lien notice essentially states that the IRS has a claim on your property and lets other creditors know that the IRS has a priority on securing your property over their claims.
 The IRS will file the tax lien notice through a local register office to make it public.
-You can have up to 15 different tax debts listed on a tax lien notice.
+You can have up to 15 different back taxes listed on a tax lien notice.

 A tax lien notice on your credit report has serious ramifications.
 One of the first issues is that it can reduce your credit score by up to 100 points.
 This reduction could make it more difficult for you to get new credit cards, a loan for a house or car, and other financial instruments.